 All matriculating students are required to complete the College orientation.
 Orientation is held on or prior to the first official day of class.
-Students will be notified by mail of the orientation date.
-Students who miss orientation must make arrangements with Student Services to receive the necessary information.
+Students will be notified by email of the orientation date.

 Orientation is intended to provide students with needed information to assist in the transition to college life and their academic program.
 Students are provided basic and specific information regarding: